ianbrayoni/bithacks/README.md

 # Acknowledgement
 > Hats off to Sean Eron Anderson, seander@cs.stanford.edu, for creating https://graphics.stanford.edu/~seander/bithacks.html

 I **DO NOT** own any of this.
 The following contents comes directly from the above link.
-I would be happy to transfer the ownership of this repository to the original author, Sean Eron Anderson.
+I will be happy to transfer the ownership of this repository to the original author, Sean Eron Anderson.

 # License
 [License Information](LICENSE.md)